NeowayLabs/jobs/datapirates/challenge.md

 ## Scenario:

 The Internet Movie Database (IMDb) is an online database of information about music, movies, movies, TV shows and games and television games computer.
 [Wikipedia].
-This challenge consiste to collect information from this site and delivery it other format.
+This challenge consist to collect information from this site and deliver it other format.

 ## Requirements: